jmuspratt/photobox/README.md

 # Photobox

 A static site script that generates web albums from directories of images and videos.
-Built with [11ty](https://www.11ty.dev) and some help from the [link-in-bio-11ty](https://github.com/clottman/link-in-bio-11ty).
+Built with [11ty](https://www.11ty.dev).

 ![](screenshots/folder.png)
 ![](screenshots/album1.png)